 These individuals or their offices shall also continue to monitor and coordinate the complaint resolution.

 Absent extraordinary circumstances, the Director to whom the complaint was referred to shall, within ten (10) business days forward a copy of the written complaint to the respondent.
 One extraordinary circumstance would be to consider the complaint beyond the scope of the ability for ACBSP to resolve such as a grade dispute between a professor and a student.
 Another circumstance that will cause the complaint process to stop at any time will be upon discovery that there is pending litigation in a court of law or action underway to file such litigation.
 Under these circumstances the Director will confer with the complainant and document why ACBSP cannot be of further assistance.

 Within ten (10) business days after forwarding the written complaint to the respondent the Director will conduct a formal conference with the complainant, requesting additional information, securing additional information in response to questions, and engaging in thoughtful discussion.
 The Director shall also meet with the respondent within this ten-day period and conduct such additional investigation as he or she deems necessary.
 No transcript or recording of the conference shall be made by either party.

 Absent extraordinary circumstances, a written recommendation shall be rendered within ten (10) business days of the formal conferences unless an extension is mutually agreed to by the parties.
 The recommendation shall be sent to the complainant and respondent.
 The written recommendation shall state the background information, the rationale for the recommendation, and the recommended remedy (if any).
-For monitoring purposes, a copy of the report shall be sent to the Assistant Director of Administration who received the initial complaint.
+For monitoring purposes, a copy of the report shall be sent to the Associate Director of Administration who received the initial complaint.